 Step 7.
 Setup Firewall Rules.

-If you installed iptables you have to allow the httpd and its port to work outside the world:
+If you installed IPtables you have to allow the HTTP and its port to work outside the world:

 Step 6.
 Accessing Icinga 2.